-Please note that Accommodation does not guarantee a minimum speed for internet access.
-WIFI provided in accommodation is managed by the University's Connect department through the Digital Services division and not through Campus Life.
+Please note a minimum speed for internet access is not guaranteed.
+WiFi provided in accommodation is managed by the University's Connect department through the Digital Services division and not through Campus Life.

 Having WiFi issues

 Are you having wifi issues?
 Please log a job through: